David-Haim/concurrencpp/README.md

 A result object is a conduit for the asynchronous coroutine result, like `std::future`.
 When a coroutine finishes execution, it either returns a valid value or throws an exception.
 In either case, this asynchronous result is marshaled to the consumer of the result object.
-The result state therefore, very from `idle` (the asynchronous result or exception aren't ready yet) to `value` (the coroutine terminated by returning a valid value) to `exception` (the coroutine terminated by throwing an exception).
+The result state therefore, vary from `idle` (the asynchronous result or exception aren't ready yet) to `value` (the coroutine terminated by returning a valid value) to `exception` (the coroutine terminated by throwing an exception).
 Result objects can be polled for their state, waited, resolved or awaited.
 Awaiting a result object by using `co_await` (and by doing so, turning the current function into a coroutine as well) is the preferred way of consuming result objects.

 Result objects are a move-only type, and as such, they cannot be used after their content was moved to another result object.
-In this case, the result object is considered to be "empty" and attempts to call any method other than `operator bool` and `operator = ` will throw.
+In this case, the result object is considered to be empty and attempts to call any method other than `operator bool` and `operator = ` will throw.
 After the asynchronous result has been pulled out of the result object (by calling `get`, `await` or `await_via`), the result object becomes empty.
 Emptiness can be tested with `operator bool`.

 concurrencpp also provide the `null_result` type.
 This type can be used as a return type from a parallel coroutine.
 In this case, any returned value or thrown exception will be dropped.
 It's logically equivalent of returning `void`.

-`concurrencpp::result` API
+#### `result` API

 ```cpp
 class result{